Small Business Funding

 How does The Broker Shop help daycare owners?

-Instead of applying to one lender and hoping, you send us one 2-minute application and we shop it to the lenders whose guidelines you meet.
+Instead of applying to one funder and hoping, you send us one 2-minute application and we shop it to the funders whose guidelines you meet.
 You compare the strongest offers side by side and choose - or walk away.
-Because we are a broker, lenders compete for your business, which tends to produce better terms than a single bank quote.
+Because we are a broker, funders compete for your business, which tends to produce better terms than a single bank quote.

 It is free to apply, and checking your options won't affect your credit score.
 That means you can see what a childcare center like yours qualifies for before you commit to anything.